nosco/hx/README.md

 A simple, easy to use library for React development in ClojureScript.

+## Update

+Development on hx has moved to [helix](https://github.com/Lokeh/helix).
+Helix is the latest version of hx, with some breaking changes (no hiccup parser, slightly different hooks API, and a focus on compile-time semantics).

+Bug fixes will still occur for some time in hx, but new features, major fixes, etc. will occur on helix.

+## Example

 ```clojure
 (ns my-app.core
   (:require [hx.react :as hx :refer [defnc]]